spegelius/3DModels/PCCase/README.md

 - 3 perimeters
 - 20+% infill

 Print all the parts.
 Assembly requires that the dove joints fit properly, not too tight or loose.
-The long_tie models are printed facing the print bed so first layer height palys a big part.
+The long_tie models are printed facing the print bed so first layer calibration plays a big part.
 However, if the parts are too tight, you can use file to slim them down.

 First step is to install the plate mounts with the long_ties.
 Blue: PSU_plate_long_tie_bottom, red: PSU_plate_long_tie.
 Note the plate mount orientation.
 Plate mount long ties can be inserted from top and bottom since the frame corner has a tie hole.
+Use a falthead screwdriver or similar thing to help tapping the tie in place.
 ![](doc/psu_plate_mounts.png)

 Next add the PSU_backplate by sliding it in from top: